waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Lessons
 - **Position Verification:** Always verify my current position and map against the game state information before planning an action.
 My memory can be unreliable and lead to hallucinations.

+# Consumable Items
+- Received a BITTER BERRY from the tree at (16, 7) on Route 31.